avive/karmacoin-docs/versioned_docs/version-0.1.0/design/karma_score.md

 - `received apprecitions(community)` is the count of community-specific appreciations sent by other users by another community member.
 Note that these include special traits assigned by the protocol in the community.
 - `sent_appreciations(community)` is the count of community-specific appreciations that the user has sent to other community members. e.g. an appreciation where the community id was specified.

-By community-specific appreciation we mean an appreciation that was sent by one community member to another community memmber in the Karma Coin App in the context of a specific community.
+By community-specific appreciation we mean an appreciation that was sent by one community member to another community member in the Karma Coin App in the context of a specific community.
 Note that when a community manager appreciates someone and that person signs-up, it becomes a member of the community and the appreciation is also community-specific.

 ---
 :::info License